Vanilla Smoothie

 What You’ll Need to Make The Vanilla Smoothie:

 Frozen Riced Cauliflower: This may sound a little bit strange, but I love adding frozen cauliflower to smoothies.
-It makes the smoothie thick and creamy and I can’t even taste it!
+It makes the smoothie thick and creamy, without adding additional flavor.

 Vanilla Protein Powder: You will need a good vanilla protein powder for this recipe.
-Some vanilla protein powders taste chalky and unappetizing.
-I personally love the Four Sigmatic and Livwell Nutrition protein powders and think that they taste great.
+Some vanilla protein powders taste chalky and unappetizing, which will impact the taste of the smoothie.

 Peanut Butter: Try to use a natural peanut butter with no added sugar or oils.